SPRING 2019 SOCCER SEASON

 To get ahead of the game, our club moved our youth academy to that system starting Fall 2015 and formed our teams by birth year.
 Two age groups are combined when needed.

-To calculate your age bracket for 2018-2019, subtract the year when the soccer year ends, which is 2019, from the player’s birth date year.
-Therefore:
+To calculate your age bracket for a given year, subtract the year when the soccer year ends from the player’s birth date year.
+For example for the soccer year 2019-2020, a kid born on 2016 will be considered a U4 (2020-2016 = 4)